A sampling of the book ~

 The incorporation of period images as well as representative images to help bring life to the story is very well done.
 I would particularly note the map which shows the route that the French and American armies took on their way to Yorktown where they met on that fateful month to defeat the British Army of Lord Cornwallis and effectively end the American Revolution.
 The map is the only correct representation of the journey of those two armies so that alone requires the attention of anyone interested in the history of the American Revolution and, in fact, American history more generally.
 Their discovery of each of the towns, and the connection of it on a very handsome pullout map, as well as the route with annotations and its presentation is a remarkable achievement for any historian, let alone amateur historians who worked on this as a passion project.

-One of their incredible abilities throughout this book is their ability to take a complex and challenging subject—with multiple moving parts as well a personalities and armies from three different nations coming from multiple geographies across the Atlantic seaboard—and bring those disparate lines together into a compelling narrative approach that at once highlights the uniqueness of the individual, but at the same time keeps the whole story dramatically forward.
+One of their incredible abilities throughout this book is their ability to take a complex and challenging subject—with multiple moving parts as well as personalities and armies from three different nations coming from multiple geographies across the Atlantic seaboard—and bring those disparate lines together into a compelling narrative approach that at once highlights the uniqueness of the individual, but at the same time keeps the whole story moving dramatically forward.

 Douglas Bradburn, Ph.D.